webplatform/docs/css/properties/grid-template-columns/index.md

 |Description=Indicates that there is no explicit grid; any rows/columns will be implicitly generated, and their size will be determined by the grid-auto-rows and grid-auto-columns properties.
 }}{{CSS Property Value
 |Data Type=<track-list>
+|Description=Specifies the track list for the grid columns.
+See [http://www.w3.org/TR/css3-grid-layout specification] for complete syntax.
 }}{{CSS Property Value
 |Data Type=subgrid <line-name-list>
 |Description=Indicates that the grid will align to its parent grid in that axis.
 Rather than specifying the sizes of rows/columns explicitly, they will be taken from the parent grid’s definition.
 If the grid container is not a grid item, this value computes to "none".